rickmugridge/thespian/CommonMockingAntiPatterns.md

 # Question

 Have I missed any anti-patterns?
-Why did I not include example?
+Why did I not include examples?
 I didn't want to identify specific libraries.

 # The Result was `thespian`